Spontaneous scalarization: Neutron star scalarization

 For example,~\textcite{Azri:2020agc} considered \ns scalarization in what is called scalar-connection gravity, where gravity is mediated by a scalar field and the connection.
-Other types of scalarization in standard scalar-tensor theories, but if we allow for different scalar field potentials. \textcite{Minamitsuji:2022qku} showed this by considering the potential $V(\varphi)=m_\phi^2 f_B^2 [1 + \cos(\phi/f_B)]$ of a pseudo-Nambu-Goldstone boson.
-Here $(\mu_\phi$, $f_B)$ are constants with dimensions of length and the scalar field has negative mass, $\mu^2 = - m_\phi^2$. \textcite{Minamitsuji:2022qku} showed that in this case the scalar field sits at its vacuum expectation value far away from the source, while inside a \ns, a symmetry restoration can take place resulting in a new type of scalarization.
-This theory also has the advantage that it avoids cosmological instabilities present in some other scalarization models.
+Other types of scalarization can happen in standard scalar-tensor theories if we allow for different scalar-field potentials. \textcite{Minamitsuji:2022qku} showed this when considering the potential $V(\varphi)=m_\varphi^2 f_B^2 [1 + \cos(\varphi/f_B)]$ of a pseudo-Nambu-Goldstone boson.
+Here $(\mu_\varphi$, $f_B)$ are constants with dimensions of length and the scalar field has a negative mass $\mu^2 = - m_\varphi^2$. \textcite{Minamitsuji:2022qku} showed that in this case the scalar field sits at its vacuum expectation value far from the source, while inside a \ns a symmetry restoration can take place, resulting in a new type of scalarization.
+This theory also has an advantage in that it the avoids cosmological instabilities present in certain other scalarization models.